Lloyds Lifetime Mortgages

 Flexible Features: Optional Monthly Payments and Drawdowns

-A Process to Tailor Your Equity Release
+A Process to Tailor Your Lloyds Lifetime Mortgage Plan

-Step one starts with a consultation with a qualified equity release adviser.
+Step one starts with a consultation with a qualified lifetime mortgage adviser.
 They will answer your questions, review your personal and financial situation, and assess the suitability of flexible options based on your goals.
 If you are a recipient of means-tested benefits or expect to support a partner or family member, these factors will be taken into account.
 The adviser will help you understand the full conditions of each plan and whether it matches the right terms for your future.

 Step two is to run through calculations using a detailed calculator and receive a personalised recommendation.
 This includes how much you could release, whether a drawdown facility suits your objectives, and which lender offers the most suitable terms.
 With proper advice, you can structure a lifetime mortgage that fits your lifestyle and long-term plans while protecting your estate and ensuring financial peace of mind.